Effective starting with the class of 2015

 Theatre majors are required to work backstage on at least TWO department productions for a minimum of 50 hours per show in a capacity other than actor, director or designer.
 At least one assignment must be in stage management.
 At least one must be completed by the end of junior year.
 Serving as Production Stage Manager for a mainstage show fulfills both of the backstage requirements.
 At the discretion of the Technical Director and Chair, one backstage assignment can be filled with a position that accrues fewer than 50 hours if the remaining hours are supplemented by additional technical and/or backstage work.

 Capstone Experience: Completion of an advanced level course in either directing, acting, design, or history/literature/theory, combined with required production experience will serve as the culmination of the student’s learning experience in the major.
-This course may be counted as one of the 10 required for the major.

 Theatre minors are required to work on one department production in a capacity other than actor or director for a minimum of thirty (30) hours.